Inpatient Medical Rehabilitation

 Inpatient rehabilitation helps you recover and reach your greatest potential following a disabling injury or illness

 Life sometimes brings unexpected challenges.
-The inpatient rehabilitation unit at Newman Regional Health (located on the 2nd floor, south) is dedicated to helping patients who have been affected by conditions such as stroke, neurological disorders, orthopedic procedures, hip fractures, amputations, and major trauma.
+The inpatient rehabilitation unit at Newman Regional Health (located on the 2nd floor) is dedicated to helping patients who have been affected by conditions such as stroke, neurological disorders, orthopedic procedures, hip fractures, amputations, and major trauma.

 We provide intensive therapy programs that assist patients in developing new skills, relearning previous skills, and fostering a healthy return to enjoyable life activities.
 Patients find our program is different from a routine hospital stay.
 We believe that caring for patients means helping them learn to do as much for themselves as possible.